rich-at-thinkful/slides-engine/slides/node-db-relationships/08-normalize-item/content.md

 <div class="cell-2 smaller fragment" data-index="1">

-* item.supplier_id column must be a valid supplier.id
+* items.supplier_id column must be a valid suppliers.id

 * a column in one table that **references** the primary key of another is called a **foreign key**